SibylLab/Program-Wars/src/markdown/howToPlay.md

 3. The combined total of the method card must be the same as the value of the method stack.
 4. You place the method card in the playfield to begin the stack.
    Relation to computer programming: Computer programs are commonly broken up into functions, methods or procedures.
 All of these names mean the same thing - a group of instructions.
 This also introduces the software engineering principle of refactoring.
 Refactoring is restructuring code without changing what it does.
 Grouping refactors our code into small chunks that can be reused making it easier to change or maintain.
 Although our code will still do the same thing, refactoring makes it easier to change later on.
-To find out more about these groups of instructions, you can go here.
+To find out more about these groups of instructions, you can go <a href="https://www.tutorialspoint.com/python/python_functions.htm" target="_blank">here</a>.
 <br>